TusharSSurve/OpenCV/README.md

 ## 4. Extract Faces From An Image

-Simple python program to extract faces from an image.
-It can be used in a face recognition app to improve accuracy.
+A simple Python program that can extract faces from an image is a valuable tool for improving the accuracy of face recognition applications.
+Developers can implement robust algorithms that quickly and accurately detect faces in an image, crop the image to isolate the face, and save it as a separate image file for further analysis or processing.
+This program can be used to build a wide range of applications, including security systems, and more.

 ## 5. Color Detection